 Through her work Jess explores ideas that encompass the environment, design, consumer culture, sustainability, sociology and philosophy.
 Jess is interested in our connection to the space around us – how we sculpt our environment, and how it sculpts us.
 She considers our approach to design; the things we construct and the things we discard; to gain insights into our society and its values.

-In both 2016 and 2015, Jessica held a solo exhibition in Melbourne as part of Sustainable Living Festival, titled ‘Tomorrow’s Nest’ and ‘Future Sands’ respectively.
-Jess has exhibited work in group shows across Australia and New Zealand over the past 7 years.
+In 2018 Jess held a solo exhibition, 'Excavations of the Deep' at Lone Goat Gallery in Byron Bay, which included some of her largest sculpture works to date.
+In both 2016 and 2015, Jess held a solo exhibition in Melbourne as part of Sustainable Living Festival, titled ‘Tomorrow’s Nest’ and ‘Future Sands’ respectively.
+She has exhibited work in group shows across Australia and New Zealand over the past 8 years.

 Jess continues to cultivate her social inquiry, conceptual development and critical thinking.
 She graduated with a Bachelor of Design (Communication Design) from RMIT in 2004.
 She has practised as a design professional for 14 years.
 Hailing from the Surf Coast of Victoria, Jess currently based in Byron Bay, NSW and creates sculptures from her home studio.

 Jess is an ambassador for Take 3 for the Sea, and has volunteered with various clean up organisations and conservation programs over the past 5 years.